 Until he says the words…

-I absolutely loved reading this book.
-The storyline was brilliant and the characters were amazing.
+I enjoyed reading this book.
+It was better than I expected and the characters were good.

 I find some Daddy books to be a little cringy, but this one wasn’t too bad.
 There were a few moments, but the character developments made up for it.

 Nick and Laine were good characters.
 They met by complete chance and clicked right away.
 Laine was naive and immature at times, but she found herself and grew as she got to know Nick.
 I liked Nick.
 He was protective and sweet.
 Both of them had a rough past, both lonely and in need of love.

 The spark between them was pretty instant.
 The spice was hot and I loved the pace which Nick went at.
 He was very considerate.

 The story was mostly on the developing relationship between Nick and Laine.
 The plot with Kelly Ann was relatively minor, but it was relevant to her growth.
 She was selfish and a terrible friend, but Laine found herself and saw the truth.
 I liked the ending and how much they matured as a couple.

 Overall, this was a good book if you like a Daddy kink.
 It was a quick easy read with plenty of spice.
 I would recommend it.